- Rockland Terminal

 - Lincolnville Terminal

 Welcome to the

-In accordance with Governor Mill’s Executive Order 49, anyone entering the mainland and island terminals or riding in the passenger cabins of a Maine State ferry must wear a cloth face mask.
+In accordance with Governor Mills' Executive Orders,anyone on the mainland and island terminal property, in the terminal buildings or riding in the passenger cabins of a Maine State ferry must wear a face covering.
 We appreciate your compliance with the Governor’s order and your continued cooperation through the COVID-19 emergency.

-Consistent with guidance from the United States Centers for Disease Control and Prevention, individuals must wear cloth face coverings in public settings where other physical distancing measures are difficult to maintain.
-This includes Public transportation such as a taxi, Uber, Lyft, ride-sharing or similar service; ferry, bus, or train; and any semi-enclosed transit stop or waiting area.
+Consistent with guidance from the United States Centers for Disease Control and Prevention, individuals must wear cloth face coverings in public settings regardless of the ability to maintain physical distance.
+This includes public transportation such as a ferry, and any transit stop or waiting area, inside or outside.

-Ferry Terminal locations will allow only 3 customers in the terminal at any one time.
-(Rockland will allow 10)
+Ferry Terminal locations allow only 3 customers in the terminal at any one time.
+(Rockland will allow 10).